DRMacIver/schroedinteger/README.rst

 , but the subset of the data we do anything useful with is extremely finicky and we don't have a good handle on what a useful distribution would be.

+But if we define our own type, we have control over the comparison operators.
-Can we then use mocking to look at the questions the code asks about our data and use that to determine the data we feed in?
+Can we then use that to look at the questions the code asks about our data determine the data we feed in based on the answers we want to give?

 A schroedinteger answers that question affirmatively.
 Every other question it holds off judgement on for as long as possible.